 Data Quality and Governance

-Data quality is often a point of discussion as well.
+Data quality, another point of ownership discussion.
 Because after the data has been transformed it is unrecognizable for the source systems owners.
-They blame the engineers for bad data quality.
+Source systems owners blame the DWH engineers for bad data quality.
 In many of the implementations I have seen the data warehouse engineers taking care of data quality.
 Data is fixed before or after loading it into the data warehouse.
 Especially for integrity reasons it is important to have the relationships between the tables setup properly.
 But what data is the truth?
 Users start comparing figures and results from operational systems with data warehouse figures.
 Nobody knows what the truth exactly is.
 Data quality between operational systems and data warehouses might diverge so badly that nobody has trust in data.

 Data life cycle management of historical data is also an issue.
 Because EDWs are seen as the archive of truth, operational systems cleanup irrelevant data knowing data will be retained in the warehouse.
 What if the operational systems need to make an analytical reports based on their own historical data, what happens then?
 In many cases ODSs would fulfill this need, but I have also seen companies using EDWs for this purpose.
 This brings up an interesting pattern.
 First, operational data is moved and transformed into a harmonized model.
 Second, that same data is transferred and transformed back (reverse engineered) into its original context.